TeaTimeReal/ubuntusetup/README.md

 4. Enable firewall and allow 22/ssh (Uses ufw doesn't install it, however)
 5. **VSCode** (Uses snap doesn't install it however)
 6. **Oracle Virtual Box Guest Additions** - Nice to have if running in a VM using VirtualBox.
 Guest additions need to be inserted beforehand via ISO.

+*NOTE: Mainly meant for Ubuntu 22 Desktop.
+Not guaranteed to work on anything else.*